cARMO85/cARMO85/README.md

 Data Analyst | SQL, R, Excel, Tableau | Simplifying complex data to drive business insights and decision-making.
 --------------------------------------------

 As an Irish man currently living in Denmark, I bring a unique blend of global perspective and cultural awareness to my work as a Data Analyst.
-With over 12 years of experience in a professional environment, I have honed my analytical, communication, and problem-solving skills to help companies make informed and strategic decisions based on data insights.
-In addition to my professional experience, I have also completed high-quality leadership training and developed a keen eye for identifying and resolving problems.
-Furthermore, I am proficient in English and Danish, enabling me to communicate effectively with colleagues and clients from diverse backgrounds.
+As a data analyst with 12 years of experience working professioanlly, I specialize in simplifying complex data and using tools like SQL, R, Excel, and Tableau to drive business insights and informed decision-making.
+My projects have included footabll data explorations to dashbaorda bout Coca Cola sales and a few other places in between.

+Looking to connect with like-minded professionals and explore new opportunities.
+You can reach me at [your email or contact details].
+I'm always open to discussing exciting new projects and ideas.

 * 🌍  I'm based in Denmark
 * 🖥️  See my portfolio at [https://paulcarmody.carrd.co](http://https://www.linkedin.com/in/carmodypaul/)